mingyaulee/Blazor.BrowserExtension/docs/Pages/01_06_SetupExistingProject.md

 1. Install the latest `Blazor.BrowserExtension` NuGet package to the Blazor project.
 0. Add `<BrowserExtensionBootstrap>true</BrowserExtensionBootstrap>` under the `<PropertyGroup>` node in your `.csproj` project file.
 0. Build the project.
-0. This should automatically setup the project files to be compatible for building into browser extension and the `BrowserExtensionBootstrap` property is removed from the `.csproj` project file.
+0. This should automatically set up the project files to be compatible for building into browser extension and the `BrowserExtensionBootstrap` property is removed from the `.csproj` project file.

 ## Manual Setting Up

-You can setup the project manually as well, if for some reason you encounter any problem with the bootstrapping step above.
+You can set up the project manually as well, if for some reason you encounter any problem with the bootstrapping step above.

 1. Add a new file `manifest.json` under the `wwwroot` directory.
 An example of minimal `manifest.json` file:
    ```json